Structural Equation Modeling

 A Second Course (2nd ed.)

 A volume in the series: Quantitative Methods in Education and the Behavioral Sciences: Issues, Research, and Teaching.
-Editor(s): Ronald C Serlin, University of Wisconsin - Madison.
+Editor(s): Jeffrey R. Harring, University of Maryland.

 Sponsored by the American Educational Research Association's Special Interest Group for Educational Statisticians